How to register a firm

 A firm applying to register as a restricted dealer cannot use the passport and interface system and must submit a separate Form 33-109F6 to each regulator.
 For more information on restricted dealers, please refer to part 7 of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations (NI 31-103).

-A firm seeking registration as an investment dealer must also apply separately with the Investment Industry Regulatory Organization of Canada (IIROC).
+A firm seeking registration as an investment dealer must also apply separately with the Canadian Investment Regulatory Organization (CIRO) (formerly New Self-Regulatory Organization of Canada (New SRO)).

 Mutual fund dealer

-A firm seeking registration as a mutual fund dealer must also apply separately with the Mutual Fund Dealers Association of Canada (MFDA).
+A firm seeking registration as a mutual fund dealer must also apply separately with the Canadian Investment Regulatory Organization (CIRO) (formerly New Self-Regulatory Organization of Canada (New SRO)).

 Firm registration under Ontario’s Commodity Futures Act